Simple Models and Biased Forecasts: Characterization of Pseudo-True Models

-In this section, I characterize the subjective belief of an agent who uses pseudo-true $d$-state models.
-As a preliminary step, I establish a useful invariance property for the class of pseudo-true models, which is of independent interest.
+In this section, I characterize the set of pseudo-true $d$-state models, beginning with the case where $d=1$.
+As a preliminary step, I discuss a useful property of the pseudo-true models, which is of independent interest.